Edit

 Silo configuration

-It's recommended to use the Microsoft.Extensions.Hosting NuGet package to configure and run the silo.
-Also, when developing an Orleans silo you need the Microsoft.Orleans.Server NuGet package.
-For local Orleans silo development, you configure localhost clustering, which is configured to use the loopback address.
+We recommend using the Microsoft.Extensions.Hosting NuGet package to configure and run the silo.
+Also, when developing an Orleans silo, you need the Microsoft.Orleans.Server NuGet package.
+For local Orleans silo development, configure localhost clustering, which uses the loopback address.
 To use localhost clustering, call the UseLocalhostClustering extension method.
-Consider this example Program.cs file of the silo host:
+Consider this example Program.cs file for the silo host:

 using Microsoft.Extensions.Hosting;